nicholas-ooi/stable-diffusion-database-manager/README.md

 ### Using the extension
 When setting up and selecting one or more databases
 Check the connection String and ensure the database schema is created.
 Always hit the test connectivity button to ensure the extension is able to connect with the respective database before inserting the images.
 Tables, columns, and collections are created on the fly if they do ``not exist`` in the database when images are generated.

+Refer to **Test and Adminer UI** to access the various database types to create a database.

 ## Test